-Local COVID homeless response teams were developed in the earliest weeks of the pandemic to facilitate rapid action, new partnerships and coordinated planning.
-These teams included various members of local CoCs, but also Federally Qualified Health Centers, free clinics, local Vermont Department of Health offices.
+A statewide and local COVID homeless response teams were developed in the earliest weeks of the pandemic to facilitate rapid action, new partnerships and coordinated planning.
+These teams included various members of local CoCs, but also Federally Qualified Health Centers, free clinics, local VT Dept. of Health offices.
 Shelter and housing providers now have local working relationships to respond in partnership.
-The connections built during the response are in place and can be leveraged for future public health emergencies to allow for quick distribute and sharing of resources, guidance, etc. particularly in the early response days when information would be evolving.
-The teams created local and State-level connections to activate response and even included the ability to conduct meal delivery to homeless Vermonters while State and local responses are in place for future emergencies.
+The connections built during the response are in place and can be leveraged for future public health emergencies to allow for quick distribute and sharing of resources & guidance, particularly in the early response days when information evolves.
+The teams created local and State-level connections to activate response and even included the ability to conduct meal delivery to homeless Vermonters while State & local responses are in place for future emergencies.

-Public health guidance and protocols for providers included infection prevention training from the VT Department of Health on how to implement universal infection prevention methods, including through shelter administration, vaccination and testing, masking, physical distancing, and facility operations.
-Our local response included development of a system for positive case to cross-reference addresses for shelters and lodging establishments used by GA so that risk assessment can start immediately with appropriately steps when it is known that there is a positive case or close contact who is experiencing homelessness and is in a shelter or motel.
+Public health guidance and protocols for providers included infection prevention training from the VT Dept. of Health on how to implement universal infection prevention methods, including through shelter administration, vaccination & testing, masking, physical distancing, and facility operations.
+Our local response included development of a system for positive cases to cross-reference addresses for shelters & lodging establishments used by GA motels so that risk assessment can start immediately with appropriately steps when it is known that there is a positive case or close contact who is experiencing homelessness and is in a shelter or motel.
 This supports contact tracing and appropriate facility response.
-These new systems and capacity are now in place for the next emergency
+These new systems and capacity are now in place for future next emergencies.

-The VT Department of Health in consultant with State OEO office has established Homeless Health Care Capacity Building Grants under it's CDC's Rural Health Equity program.
-These grants will build on the new partnerships established and support future and ongoing planning and collaboration at the local and state level.
+The VT Dept. of Health, in consultation with State OEO office (ESG), has established Homeless Health Care Capacity Building Grants under the CDC Rural Health Equity program.
+These grants will build on the new partnerships established and support future and ongoing planning and collaboration at the local & state level.

 1D-3.
-CoC Coordination to Distribute ESG Cares Act (ESG- -CV) Funds.

-NOFO Section VII.B.1.q

-Describe in the field below how your CoC coordinate address: ed with ESG-CV recipients to distribute fun ds to

-1. safety measures;
+CoC Coordination to Distribute ESG Cares Act (ESG-CV) Funds.
+NOFO Section VII.B.1.q Describe in the field below how your CoC coordinated with ESG-CV recipients to distribute funds to address:] 1. safety measures; 1

-2. 2. housing assistance;

-FY2021 CoC Application Page 28 11 /05/2021
+FY2021 CoC Application

+Page 28

+2. housing assistance;

 3. eviction prevention;

 4. healthcare supplies; and

 5. sanitary supplies.